fuzzygroup/blog/_posts/2017-10-08-forensic-computing-2-kernel-panics-and-kexts.md

     sudo kextunload -b com.github.kbfuse.filesystems.kbfuse
     sudo rm -rf /Library/Filesystems/kbfuse.fs

+# What Next?

 I've done these steps and now I need to just wait and see if my system stability improves.
 I also deleted the Keybase application entirely because its unclear to me what happens to Keybase if I delete a kext that it is using.

+In closing, I'd like to add that I am not the only person who is reporting an issue with this kext and kernel panics.
+Here's an [open Github thread](https://github.com/keybase/client/issues/5190) on it.